-Post-survey, we found that our research questions had turned out to be more sensitive than we had originally perceived.
+turned out to be more sensitive than we had originally perceived.
 They were all answered within our survey because we had specifically designed the survey around these questions, to make analysis easier at the end.
 However, we did not realize that students would have a hard time answering them, not because they were difficult questions, but because the questions themselves made the respondents feel uneasy.

-The question people probably had the most trouble with was question four (see Appendix) because it specifically looks at people's moral standards for themselves.
+The question people probably had the most trouble with was question (4) because it specifically looks at people's moral standards for themselves.
 We promised that results of the survey would remain confidential, yet participants still approached members of our research team, telling us that it was not our place to determine whether or not their "study rooms" were ethical, moral, etc. So perhaps our survey would have sparked less controversy or would have had a higher response rate if we would have left the "cheating" aspect out of it.

-4.2 Surprising/Unexpected Results
+Surprising/Unexpected Results: